 Add to this, the fact that over the last few years, we have been bombarded with all kinds of (real) news reports about Facebook, Twitter and LinkedIn fixing their systems which got (yikes) breached, hacked, trolled, taken over because, oh goodness, there was just not enough security in place and since this is a community thing, we can’t censor or police the bad guys, doncha know!

-However, one thing we DO agree on is that most business owners and entrepreneurs are completely oblivious to one very important fact.
+However, one thing most of us DO agree on is that most business owners and entrepreneurs are completely oblivious to one very important fact.
 That fact is this: the big companies, the ones worth billions of dollars, the ones with very deep pockets and staffed by extremely smart people have actually pulled out of or are in the process of drastically reducing their activities on Facebook and Google and Instagram and YouTube and pretty much anything social.
 Surprised?

 The Main Reason Is Social Media Is A Big Money Pit With Virtually No Return